jonrau1/ElectricEye/README.md

 ![Logo](./screenshots/logo.svg)

-ElectricEye is a multi-cloud, multi-SaaS Python CLI tool for Asset Management, Security Posture Management, and External Attack Surface Management supporting 100s of services and evaluations to harden your public cloud & SaaS environments.
+ElectricEye is a multi-cloud, multi-SaaS Python CLI tool for Asset Management, Security Posture Management & Attack Surface Management supporting 100s of services and evaluations to harden your public cloud & SaaS environments with controls mapping for NIST CSF, 800-53, 800-171, ISO 27001, AICPA TSC (SOC2), and more!

 ***Up here in space***<br/>
 ***I'm looking down on you***<br/>